codesenberg/bombardier/README.md

 Tested on go1.6 and higher.
 Use go1.7+ for best performance.

 ##Installation
-You can grab the latest version in the [releases](https://github.com/codesenberg/bombardier/releases) section.
+You can grab binaries in the [releases](https://github.com/codesenberg/bombardier/releases) section.
-Alternatively, just run:
+Alternatively, to get latest and greatest run:

 `go get -u github.com/codesenberg/bombardier`